Home > Science The Holographic Universe Supports Near-Death Experiences

 5. Life Plans and Parallel Time Tracks

 Like Whitton, NDE researchers have also uncovered evidence that our lives are planned beforehand, at least to some extent, and we each play a role in the creation of this plan.
 This is apparent in several aspects of the experience.
 Frequently after arriving in the world of light, NDEers are told that ”it is not their time yet.”
 As Ring points out. this remark clearly implies the existence of some kind of “life plan.”[29]
-It is also clear that NDEers play a role in the formulation of these destinies. for they are often given the choice whether to return or stay.
+It is also clear that NDEers play a role in the formulation of these destinies, for they are often given the choice whether to return or stay.
 There are even instances of NDEers being told that it is their time and still being allowed to return.
 Moody cites a case in which a man started to cry when he realized he was dead because he was afraid his wife wouldn’t be able to raise their nephew without him.
 On hearing this the being told him that since he wasn’t asking for himself he would be allowed to return.
 [30] In another case a woman argued that she hadn’t danced enough yet.
 Her remark caused the being of light to give a hearty laugh and she, too, was given permission to return to physical life.
 [31]

 That our future is at least partially sketched out is also evident in a phenomenon Ring calls the “personal flashforward.”
 On occasion, during the vision of knowledge, NDEers are shown glimpses of their own future.
 In one particularly striking case a child NDEer was told various specifics about his future, including the fact that he would be married at age twenty-eight and would have two children.
 He was even shown his adult self and his future children sitting in a room of the house he would eventually be living in, and as he gazed at the room he noticed something very strange on the wall, something that his mind could not grasp.
 Decades later and after each of the predictions had come to pass, he found himself in the very scene he had witnessed as a child and realized that the strange object on the wall was a “forced-air heater,” a kind of heater that had not yet been invented at the time of his NDE.
 [32]

 In another equally astonishing personal flashforward a female NDEer was shown a photograph of Moody, told his full name, and told that when the time was right she would tell him about her experience.
-The year was 1971 and Moody had not yet published Life after Life, so his name and picture meant nothing to the woman.
+The year was 1971 and Moody had not yet published Life After Life, so his name and picture meant nothing to the woman.
 However, the time became “right” four years later when Moody and his family unwittingly moved to the very street on which the woman lived.
-That Halloween Moody’s son was out trick-or-treating and knocked on the woman’s door.
+That Halloween, Moody’s son was out trick-or-treating and knocked on the woman’s door.
 After hearing the boy’s name, the woman told him to tell his father she had to talk to him, and when Moody obliged she related her remarkable story.
 [33]

-Some NDEs even support Loye’s proposal that several holographic parallel universes, or time tracks, exist.
+Some NDEs even support Toyin Loye‘s proposal that several holographic parallel universes, or time tracks, exist.
 On occasion NDEers are shown personal flashforwards and told that the future they have witnessed will come to pass only if they continue on their current path.
 In one unique instance an NDEer was shown a completely different history of the earth, a history that would have developed if “certain events” had not taken place around the time of the Greek philosopher and mathematician Pythagoras three thousand years ago.
 The vision revealed that if these events, the precise nature of which the woman does not disclose, had failed to take place, we would now be living in a world of peace and harmony marked “by the absence of religious wars and of a Christ figure.”[34]
 Such experiences suggest that the laws of time and space operative in a holographic universe may be very strange indeed.

 Even NDEers who do not experience direct evidence of the role they play in their own destiny often come back with a firm understanding of the holographic interconnectedness of all things.
 As a sixty-two-year-old businessman who had an NDE during a cardiac arrest puts it “One thing I learned was that we are all part of one big, living universe.
-If we think we can hurt another person or another living thing without hutting ourselves we are sadly mistaken.
+If we think we can hurt another person or another living thing without hurting ourselves we are sadly mistaken.
 I look at a forest or a flower or a bird now, and say, ‘That is me, part of me.’
 We are connected with all things and if we send love along those connections. then we are happy.”[35]

 6. References